-- Teachers try to understand the evident gaps between year level expectations and age of the student. - Teachers use a check list designed by the specialist educator to understand the needs of the student - Teachers observe academic, behavioral, emotional difficulties in the students.
-Depending on the need, the teachers or special educator will take care of the student. - Diagnostic tests are conducted to understand the needs of the student.
-In all remedial plans, parents are included, and teachers extend support to the special educator. - If the child exhibits behavioral concern, he/she is referred to student counselor for regular counseling sessions.
+- Teachers with the help of the special educator, try to understand the evident gaps between year level expectations and age of the student. - Teachers use a check list designed by the specialist educator to understand the needs of the student - Teachers observe academic, behavioral, emotional difficulties in the students.
+Depending on the need, the teachers or special educator will take care of the student. - Diagnostic tests are conducted, independent of school to understand the needs of the student.
+In all remedial plans, parents are included, and teachers extend support to the special educator. - If the child exhibits behavioral concern, he/she is referred to student counselor for regular counseling sessions. - If the child exhibits concerns with learning, support is provided by the teacher and special educator with the recommendations provided by independent report.